CarolinaPB/polish-assembly-shortreads/README.md

 ### Change the paths and choose where the results will be saved (OUTDIR).
 Snakemake will run in this directory

 ## How to run
+_____
+Change the config file in the pipeline directory to contain the files/paths to the files you want.
+Change "OUTDIR" to the directory where you want snakemake to run and where your results will be saved to.
+____

 First it's good to always make a dry run: shows if there are any problems with the rules and we can use it to look at the commands and verify that all the fields are in the correct place

 Dry run (prints execution plan and commands that will be run)